Ages 12 - 24 Months Staff to child ratio: 1 to 4

 Parent Information Stations are located in each classroom.
 These stations display weekly lesson plans, weekly parent newsletters, menus, and “Passport to Learning” curriculum information.

-Full time and part time offered (availability varies)
+Part time offered at some locations (availability varies)